RoboticAgents/course-information/README.md

 |C+           | 77 - 79.9  |C            | 73 - 76.9  |C-           | 70 - 72.9  |
 |D+           | 67 - 69.9  |D            | 63 - 66.9  |F           | 59.9 and below  |

-#### Class activities
+#### Class Activities

 All students are required to actively participate during all of the class sessions.
 During nearly all class sessions, you will be required to complete and submit class activities (individually and in teams).
 You will receive a checkmark grade (1) if you complete more than 70% of the activity; otherwise you will receive a 0.

-#### Exams
+#### Community Engagement

-The exams will cover all of the material in its associated module.
-The date for each exam will be announced at least one week in advance of the scheduled date, tentatively three exams are planned.
-Unless prior arrangements are made with the instructor, all students will be expected to take the exams on the scheduled dates.
+A significant portion of the course asks the students to study and reflect on public problems related to the field of robotics.
+As a part of civic learning in this course you will be required to engage in the community.
+This will mainly involve developing software and hardware to be presented to our local community.

 #### Projects

 Graded on a percentage and credit/no-credit basis, these team-based assignments invite students to experiment with various tools and techniques for designing, implementing, evaluating, and documenting your robotic agent system.
 Additionally, you will be required to submit reflections on the civic learning components if relevant to the particular project.
 To best ensure that students are ready to develop software  after graduation, students will complete most of the lab assignments in teams.
 Many of the lab assignments in this course will expect students to give both a presentation and a demonstration of the system that they created.

+#### Presentations

+At various points of the course, students will engage with learning "hot topics" and report on their findings to our class community.

-#### Final Project
+#### Exams

-This project will present students with an opportunity to design and implement a correct and carefully evaluated robotic system for some chosen application.
-The chosen application and the proposed solution should identify and address a public problem.
-Completion of the final project will require you to apply all of the knowledge and skills that you have acquired during the course of the semester.
+The exams will cover all of the material in its associated module.
+The date for each exam will be announced at least one week in advance of the scheduled date, tentatively three exams are planned.
+Unless prior arrangements are made with the instructor, all students will be expected to take the exams on the scheduled dates.

-#### Assignment submission
+#### Assignment Submission

-All assignments have a stated due date and are to be turned in electronically on that due date.
+All assignments have a stated due date and are to be turned in on that due date.
 By submitting each assignment a student pledges that they have complied with Allegheny Honor Code.
-You must follow assignments instructions for submitting your completed programs in order for them to be graded.
-All of the late assignments must be submitted at the beginning of the session that is scheduled one week after the due date.
+You must follow assignment instructions for submitting your projects in order for them to be graded.
 Unless special arrangements are made with the course instructor, no assignments will be accepted after the late deadline.

 #### Attendance